Director of Research & Development

 This workflow was verified by sorting live HEK293T cells into 96-well plates with each dispense mode, amplifying with PTA, and low-depth sequencing all wells with >500 ng PTA yield.

 All dispense modes yielded even better amplification efficiency than expected from bead testing (Table 2).
 This is likely due to an improvement in analysis efficiency caused by a difference in particle chemistry - cells may centrifuge to the well bottoms more easily than their sticky bead counterparts.
-Doublet wells may also contribute to the higher values, since Table 1 bead data only includes singlets, but they do not account for the entire difference; 75-86% of wells contained any number
+Doublet wells may also contribute to the higher values, since Table 1 bead data only includes singlets, but they do not account for the entire difference; 75-86% of wells contained any number of beads.
+Therefore, amplification yield may often exceed the established bead range.

-Table 2.
-Amplification Efficiency
+Table 2 - Single-cell Amplification Efficiency

-All single cells yielded a preseq³ library complexity estimate of greater than 3.0E9 bp, which indicates the likelihood of high sensitivity of variant calling upon high depth sequencing.
+greater than 3.0E9 bp, which indicates the likelihood of high sensitivity of variant calling upon high depth sequencing.
 Additional metrics indicate hg38 alignment of >97% and low chimeric and duplication rate.
 The data presented here are using KAPA HyperPlus library construction.

 - Muñoz, A. & Krasny, A (2020).
 Downstream Single-Cell Sequencing Workflows using Low-Volume Mode.
 Retrieved from https://nanocellect.com/scientific-content/